-Student class participation grade will be determined by attendance (10 points possible) and professionalism (5 points possible).
-Attendance at all class sessions is required.
-Attendance will be collected by sign-in at the start of each class.
+Student class participation grade will be determined by attendance at Thursday problem solving session (5 points possible), engagement in the online discussion boards (5 points possible), and professionalism (5 points possible).

+Attendance at Tuesday lectures is not required but is encouraged.
+Recorded lectures will be posted by Wednesday morning.
+All students are expected to attend or view the lectures.
+Attendance and participation at all Thursday sessions is required.
+Attendance will be measured by presence on Zoom.
 Record of attendance will equally weighted across the term.

-Please email the instructor as early as possible regarding potential excused absences.
+Please email the instructor as early as possible regarding potential excused absences from Thursday sessions.
 Please note all faculty are bound by the UF policy for excused absences.
-For information regarding the UF Attendance Policy see the Registrar website for additional details:
+For information regarding the UF Attendance Policy see the Registrar website for additional details: https://catalog.ufl.edu/ugrad/current/regulations/info/attendance.aspx

-https://catalog.ufl.edu/ugrad/current/regulations/info/attendance.aspx